erc6900/modular-account-libs/README.md

 The common types and constants used by these libraries are defined in `Constants.sol`.

-#### ModuleStorageLib

-`ModuleStorageLib` is a low-level library that provides utilities for getting storage slots in address-associated storage using varying amounts of input data as a key.

-#### ModuleEntityLib

-`ModuleEntityLib` provides helpful conversions and utility functions for using `ModuleEntity`, a user-defined value type intended to hold a module address and an entity ID.

 ## Building and Testing

 To build and test the `modular-account-libs` repo, use the following commands.